 Joint loans may have similarities with cosigned loans; however, they are not the same.
 While a co-signer has a legal responsibility for a debt and making payments, if the primary borrower does not, they will not have the same rights a co-borrower would on a joint account.

-Co-signing a loan with monthly installments requires you to take on the same risk of financial liability if the primary borrower defaults on the loan without the benefit of shared ownership that comes with a joint loan.
+Co-signing an installment loan requires you to take on the same risk of financial liability if the primary borrower defaults on the loan without the benefit of shared ownership that comes with a joint loan.

 Pros of Joint Borrowing